-Brady may be the most polarizing player in the NFL when it comes to how fan bases view him
+Brady may be the most polarizing player in the NFL when it comes to how fans view him

 Whenever Tom Brady does decide to call it a career, fans are then going to have to find something else to argue about for he is one of the most polarizing figures in professional sports.
 Some fans love him.
 Some fans hate him.
 Both have reasons that are justifiable.

-While there are plenty of reasons to love the quarterback who's won a record six Super Bowls and been named NFL MVP three times, there are just as many (if not more) reasons fans hate the future Hall of Famer.
+While there are plenty of reasons to love the quarterback who's won a record seven Super Bowls (with five MVP awards) and been named NFL MVP three times, there are just as many (if not more) reasons fans hate the future Hall of Famer.
 Whether or not they are rational is completely up to you.

 5. Media bias